 His other passions included baseball, golf, ten pin bowling and football.
 He was a founder of the Arena baseball club in 1908 and became the team's manager in 1912.
 Twice, he won the club championships at Elmhurst, reaching the quarter-finals of the Manitoba Amateur and the final of the Canadian Amateur at Jasper in 1929.

-Maxwell's selection to Hockey's Hall of Fame in 1962 flabbergasted him.
-"Few men in the history of the game achieved more as a player, coach and referee than Fred Maxwell," wrote Free Press sports editor Maurice Smith, expressing his delight over "Steamer's" selection.
+Maxwell's selection to the Manitoba Hockey Hall of Fame in 1962 flabbergasted him.
+"Few men in the history of the game achieved more as a player, coach and referee than Fred Maxwell," wrote Free Press sports editor Maurice Smith, expressing his delight over "Steamer's" selection